manjunath-satyamurthy/Neural-Networks-GUI/README.md

 tools and ideas which will be relevant to the requirements of data scientist and researchers.
-Table [\[table:compare\_mltools\]](#table:compare_mltools){reference-type="ref" reference="table:compare_mltools"} gives a complete summary of all the machine learning tools with their respective feature support.
+Table [\[table:compare\_mltools\]](#table:compare_mltools){reference-type="ref" reference="table:compare_mltools") gives a complete summary of all the machine learning tools with their respective feature support.

 [\[table:compare\_mltools\]]{#table:compare_mltools
-label="table:compare_mltools"}
+)

   ------------------ ------------------------------- ------------------------------- ------------------------------------- ------------------------------- -------------------------------
   Language Support   Java                            python, R                       python , R, Java, Swift, Javascript   python                          Lua, python